moj-analytical-services/mojap-metadata/mojap_metadata/converters/sqlalchemy_converter/README.md

 ## Data types

-SQLAlchemy converts specific dialects into a common type varient.
+SQLAlchemy converts specific dialects into a common type variant.

-Therefore, SQLAlchemy has its own Type definitions [`sqlalchemy.sql.sqltypes`](https://docs.sqlalchemy.org/en/14/core/type_basics.html#generic-camelcase-types).
+Therefore, SQLAlchemy has its own Type definitions [`sqlalchemy.sql.sqltypes`](https://docs.sqlalchemy.org/en/14/core/type_basics.html).

-These are the types that are returned for v1.4.
-Version 2 has a bigger and more diverse list.
-We have kept most of the previous datatypes but added binary types.
+There are three categories:

+1. “CamelCase” datatypes are to the greatest degree possible database agnostic.
+2. “UPPERCASE” datatypes are always inherited from a particular “CamelCase” datatype, and always represent an exact datatype.
+3. Backend-specific “UPPERCASE” datatypes are either fully specific to those databases, or add additional arguments that are specific to those databases.

 ### Type approximation
-There is a class private method called `_approx_dtype`.
-It's important to note that when adding to the map list, where the value appears matters and affects the output.
-This method could be more optimal, but for the sake of simplicity, it iterates through the list and attempts a substring search.
-Therefore the list should start with the most complex/unique variant first and then be followed by the more simplistic varient.

-    "DOUBLE PRECISION": "float64",
-    "DOUBLE": "float32",
-If this was the other way around, 'double' would match to a returning 'double_precision()' and there would be an incorrect type conversion.
+There is a class private method called `_get_dtype` which infers the corresponding mojap data type by comparing with the instance type.
+This is approximate and the mapping might need to be modified as less familiar data types are encountered.

 ### Type conflation
 In the oracle documentation it conflates int, smallint, numeric, number and decimal.
 There some inter-operability that makes it confusing. https://www.oracletutorial.com/oracle-basics/oracle-number-data-type/